jeffreycwitt/pl399/docs/18-internet-and-control.md

 <span class="respond"/> How do ISPs create a way to trace a request back to a source or identity?

 <span class="respond"/> [Use this link to find your ip address](https://whatismyipaddress.com/).
+[Also try this link](https://www.whatismyip.com/my-ip-information/?iref=homegb).
 When you send a request your ip address gets transmitted (so that a response can be set back).
 So how much can website learn about you from your ip address?

 <span class="respond"/> In what way it possible to still use the Internet and avoid these revelations of identity.